JaviCoronas/challenge/subscription-service/README.md

 ### Error handling

-The service includes error handling on login and subscriptions operations.
+The service includes error handling on subscriptions operations.

-#### Test the Architecture

-`docker-compose up -d --build`

-This command will execute the *docker-compose.yml* script and build the images and containers to test the whole project.